 Supporting the development of policies

-Private Public Partnerships, international collaborative initiatives, associations, clusters and alliances, they are all, in different ways, collaborating in order to achieve specific goals faster, encourage action along the value chains and strengthen dialogue supporting policy frameworks.
-However, some of these collaboration schemes have been established in an attempt to influence the development of policies.
-They can be seen as being new players in the increasingly complex multi-actor, multi-level governance in this policy domain.
-They also provide support for strategic decision-making and lay a foundation for continuing public-private dialogue towards a concrete goal.
+Private-public partnerships, international collaborative initiatives, associations, clusters, and alliances all work in different ways to accelerate specific goals, drive action along value chains, and strengthen dialogue in support of policy frameworks.
+However, some of these collaborative structures have been established with the intention of influencing policy development.
+They represent emerging players in the increasingly complex landscape of multi-actor, multi-level governance within this policy domain.
+Additionally, they provide strategic decision-making support and lay the groundwork for ongoing public-private dialogue aimed at concrete objectives.

-The development and upscaling of the technical solutions aiming net zero depend strongly on favourable policy environments, ranging from monetary incentives to demand-side policies.
+The development and scaling of technological solutions for achieving net-zero emissions rely heavily on favorable policy environments, ranging from financial incentives to demand-side regulations.

 From all the possible technical approaches existing already, electrification and hydrogen are leading the way due to strong targets and strategies, aligned industry agenda and public acceptance.
 In this case, synergies are well stablished and starting to pave the road.